Types of Massage

 Deep Tissue: Deep tissue is very similar to Swedish massage but uses some more focused techniques.
 The focus is on the deepest layers of muscle tissue, tendons and fascia (which is the protective layer surrounding every muscle, bone and joint in the body).
 It can be done at light or deep pressure.
 Most often people refer to this type of massage when they are seeking deeper pressure, but it really refers to using techniques to release deeper layers of soft tissue.
 All of our therapists are proficient at Deep Tissue; however, if you are looking specifically for firm pressure, please let us know upon booking.

-Sports Massage: Geared more towards athletes (beginners or professionals) this type of massage includes more vigorous techniques than a traditional Swedish massage.
-This style tends to be more active and firm for the client as well.
+Sports Massage: Geared more towards athletes (beginners or professionals), this type of massage includes more vigorous techniques than a traditional Swedish massage.
+This style tends to be more active and firm for the client as well, including more stretching and body movement.
+Some of our clients prefer a pre-event massage, which would be more energizing and fast-paced.
+Others prefer the benefits of post-event recovery, which tends to be slower paced and may include more myofascial release.

 The perfect recovery spot on many levels for my student athlete who loves the sports massage.